autogluon/autogluon/docs/tutorials/multimodal/index.rst

       :title: AutoMM for Text - Quick Start
       :link: beginner_text.html

-      How to train high-quality text prediction models with AutoMMPredictor in under 5 minutes.
+      How to train high-quality text prediction models with MultiModalPredictor in under 5 minutes.

    .. card::
       :title: AutoMM for Image Classification - Quick Start
       :link: beginner_image_cls.html

-      How to train image classfiers with AutoMMPredictor.
+      How to train image classification models with MultiModalPredictor.

    .. card::
       :title: AutoMM for Text - Multilingual Problems
       :link: multilingual_text.html

-      How to use AutoMMPredictor to build models on datasets with languages other than English.
+      How to use MultiModalPredictor to build models on datasets with languages other than English.

    .. card::
       :title: AutoMM for Text + Tabular - Quick Start
       :link: multimodal_text_tabular.html

-      How AutoMMPredictor can be applied to multimodal data tables with a mix of text, numerical, and categorical columns.
+      How MultiModalPredictor can be applied to multimodal data tables with a mix of text, numerical, and categorical columns.
+Here, we train a model to predict the price of books.

    .. card::
       :title: AutoMM for Multimodal - Quick Start
       :link: beginner_multimodal.html

-      How to train high-quality multimodal models with AutoMMPredictor.
+      How to use MultiModalPredictor to train a model that predicts the adoption speed of pets.

    .. card::
       :title: Customize AutoMM